9 ways to make yourself an indispensable employee

 Here’s my list of the top 9 ways to be virtually irreplaceable.

 - Versatile.
 Just like on a volleyball team, you need to have the ability to produce and be successful with whatever is asked of you in a work setting.
 For example, in recruiting, it’s important to have knowledge of different skillsets, the ability to work in various management systems and have your hands in multiple pieces of the company’s operations.
-A good example of this is by taking on additional responsibility of being a mentor to newer members of the team.
+A good example of this is by taking on the additional responsibility of being a mentor to newer members of the team.

 - Flexible/adaptable.
 This one is very similar to being versatile in your skills.
 But being versatile in your work methods as well.
 Being able to roll with the punches and not skip a beat when the environment changes (like when COVID hit).
 Time is money, so if something is changing with your team’s priorities, you need to be able to move from one task to another efficiently and effectively.

 - Strong communicator.
 This means being a good written and verbal communicator.
 And I believe being a good listener, including active listening, is an imperative part of being a strong communicator.
 In my role, sometimes I feel like I’m overcommunicating, but with today’s climate, there’s no such thing.
-Everyone is pulled in so many different directions and have a laundry list of to-dos, so communication is the only way to make sure people are on the same page at all times.
+Everyone is pulled in so many different directions and has a laundry list of to-dos, so communication is the only way to make sure people are on the same page at all times.

 - Strong work ethic/initiative.
 Basically, be an employee who will do whatever it takes to get the job done.
 Don’t wait to be told what to do.
 Be proactive and ask what you can do to help if you have the bandwidth.